visualizedata/met-museum-2019/HOW_TO_CONTRIBUTE_UPDATES.md

 ---

-Project data is stored in the [data.json](./data.json) file located in the root directory.
+Project data is stored in the [./data/data.json](./data/data.json) file.

 The JSON object contains two arrays: "projects" and "students"